SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 ![create reference dialog](images/ref-dialog.png "a dialog, where the tabs are the different types, each containing a form to provide ref data")

-### Inserting a hyperlink to reference in bibliography
+### Inserting a Hyperlink to Reference in Bibliography

 In the HTML tool, there is a button which allows you to insert a direct link to a reference in your bibliography.
 The reference will both show on hover and when